Aravinda-Sai10/GENERATIVE-TEXT-MODEL/README.md

 # AI Text Generator using FLAN-T5

 This is a simple and interactive Streamlit web app that uses Google's FLAN-T5 model to generate answers based on your input questions.
-Powered by Hugging Face Transformers, this tool can answer questions, explain concepts, and more — all with a beautiful UI.
+Powered by Hugging Face Transformers, this tool can answer questions, explain concepts, with attractive UI

 ---